hnarayanan/deep-learning/README.md

 mathematics, you can skip ahead in this pathway and complete it in a few months of part time study.
 If you're coming in as a complete novice, this material will seem daunting at first.
 But do not be discouraged, [ask for help][discussions].
-As you work through it systematically, and you will get to a place where things make sense.
+Things will begin to get clearer as you systematically work through the material.

-If you'd like to suggest additions to this learning pathway, please open [an issue][gh-issue] or a [pull request][gh-pr].
+If you'd like to suggest additions to this learning pathway, please open [an issue][gh-issue] or a [pull request][gh-pr] on GitHub.
 Note that I only incorporate material that I have thoroughly gone through, so please be patient.

 Happy learning!